 Wolves eat meat all the time, right?
 Actually, they eat whatever they get a hold of.

-Dogs eat differently and that may be why they were domesticated, while wolves remain wild.
+Dogs eat differently, and that may be why they were domesticated, while wolves live in the wild.

-According to Science magazine, dogs have 122 gene differences in their digestive tract to wolves, making people food like rice easier to digest than meat.
+According to Science magazine, dogs have 122 gene differences in their digestive tract to wolves, making people’s food, like rice, easier to digest than meat.

-Although bred to look like wolves and once known as the Alsatian Wolf-dog, German Shepherds are very different from wolves.
+Although bred to look like wolves and once known as the Alsatian Wolf-dog, there are probably more differences than similarities between wolves and German Shepherds.

-Smaller, lighter, and friendlier, they look out through dark brown eyes.
+The domestication process made German Shepherds smaller, lighter, and friendlier; they looked out through dark brown eyes.
 They are far more popular with people than wolves.

 Everyone loves a GSD but not a wolf.
 This has led to the noble but independent creature on the brink of extinction.
 It’s as if they would rather die than have to get used to living with us.